Updated April 22, 2026 with the latest data

 Firstly, what is the meaning of GDP?

 GDP or Gross Domestic Product refers to the total dollar value of recorded economic production within a country.
 It measures the final value of all goods and services produced.
 The GDP of a particular industry is (roughly) the value of its sales minus the costs of goods or services purchased from other entities.
 The GDP of a particular industry measures the economic activity directly generated by that industry.
-The GDP of a particular industry is not a measure of its profit or value added since it does not deduct the cost of labour from the value of sales.
+The GDP of a particular industry is not a measure of its profit or value added since it does not deduct the cost of labour from the value of sales nor does it deduct the cost of capital including interest payments on debt.

 What is Canada’s GDP by industry or sector?

-The following chart shows the percentage contribution of the various goods and services sectors to the total as of November 2023.
-Note however that this is based on something Statistics Canada calls 2017 chained dollars, which basically assumes that there were no relative price changes among the sectors since 2017.
+The following chart shows the percentage contribution of the various goods and services sectors to the total in 2025.
+Note however that this is based on something Statistics Canada calls 2017 chained dollars, which (I understand) basically assumes that there were no relative price changes among the sectors since 2017.
 I would prefer to use current dollars.
 However, for complicated reasons, Statistics Canada produces figures on GDP by industry in current dollars only on a three year lag basis.
-The mining, quarrying and oil and gas extraction segment would rank higher in current dollars since oil prices were considerably higher in 2023 versus 2017.
-Chained dollars do a good job of measuring changes in volume or activity over time but can distort the relative contributions by segment in today’s dollars.
+Chained dollars do a good job of measuring changes in volume or activity over time but may distort the relative contributions by segment in today’s dollars.
+This may be particularly true for commodity industries where price changes can be far different than the overall inflation level.

 Data Source: Statistics Canada